Jayzhang2333/2700_GROUP/README.md

 ## Instructions for User:

-For serial input and output, ensure a wire is connected to Serial Port 1 (right side of the HCS12) For power and debugging, connect a wire to Serial Port 0 (left side of HCS12) If Windows user, use the PUTTY software to have a Serial terminal to send and receive messages from the HCS12 Button that is used for all exercises is PH0 (rightmost button) Setting up Putty
+- For serial input and output, ensure a wire is connected to Serial Port 1 (right side of the HCS12)
+- For power and debugging, connect a wire to Serial Port 0 (left side of HCS12)
+- If Windows user, use the PUTTY software to have a Serial terminal to send and receive messages from the HCS12
+- Button that is used for all exercises is PH0 (rightmost button)
+- Setting up Putty
-Choose ‘Serial’ as Connection type in Session tab
+  - Choose ‘Serial’ as Connection type in Session tab
-Set baud rate to 9600
+  - Set baud rate to 9600
-Set Serial line to whatever port the HCS12 is connected to on your computer In Terminal tab, tick box for Implicit LF in every CR In Serial tab under Connection, set Flow Control to be None
+  - Set Serial line to whatever port the HCS12 is connected to on your computer
+  - In Terminal tab, tick box for Implicit LF in every CR
+  - In Serial tab under Connection, set Flow Control to be None

 ## Test Plan:

 ### Exercise 1:

 **Task1: Lower to Upper case**
-Task1 Modular Test:
+*Task1 Modular Test:*
-1.Load testing string
+1. Load testing string
-2.Open debug mode
+2. Open debug mode
-3.Set a breakpoint in low2up subroutine at “cmpa #$61”
+3. Set a breakpoint in low2up subroutine at “cmpa #$61”
-4.Spc to the $1000 where the testing string  is stored 5.Run the code till breakpoint
+4. Spc to the $1000 where the testing string  is stored
+5. Run the code till breakpoint
-6.Step from the breakpoint to the line “staa 0,x” and check:
+6. Step from the breakpoint to the line “staa 0,x” and check:
-If the range we provided can check lower case letter If we can change it into upper case
+   - If the range we provided can check lower case letter
+   - If we can change it into upper case
-		7.Remove breakpoint and set new breakpoint at ‘pula’ of done subroutine 8.Run the code till breakpoint and check if the code can find the end of string
+7. Remove breakpoint and set new breakpoint at ‘pula’ of done subroutine
+8. Run the code till breakpoint and check if the code can find the end of string

-**Task1 integration test:**
+*Task1 integration test:*
-1.Load testing string
+1. Load testing string
-2.Open debug mode
+2. Open debug mode
-3.Set breakpoint after “jsr up2low” in Start
+3. Set breakpoint after “jsr up2low” in Start
-4.Spc to the $1000 where the testing string is stored 5.Run the code and check the result
+4. Spc to the $1000 where the testing string is stored
+5. Run the code and check the result

 **Task2: Upper to lower case**
-Task2 Modular Test:
-1.Load testing string
-2.Open debug mode
-3.Set a breakpoint in up2low subroutine at “cmpa #$5A”
-4.Spc to the $1000 where the testing string is stored 5.Run the code till breakpoint
-6.Step from the breakpoint to the line “staa 0,x” and check:
-*If the range we provided can check upper case letter *If we can change it into lower case
-7.Remove breakpoint and set new breakpoint at ‘pula’ of done subroutine 8.Run the code till breakpoint and check if the code can find the end of string

-Task2 integration test:
-1.Load testing string
-2.Open debug mode
-3.Set breakpoint after “jsr low2up” in Start
-4.Spc to the $1000 where the testing string is stored 5.Run the code and check the result

-**Task3: Capitalise the first letter of each word, each other letter should be lower case** Task3 Modular Test:
-1.Load testing string
-2.Open debug mode
-3.Set a breakpoint in loop_word of CapWord subroutine at “cmpa #$20” 4.Spc to the $1000 where the testing string is stored 5.Run the code till breakpoint
-6.Step from the breakpoint to the line “bne next_word” and check:
-If the code can detect a space before a letter

-Task3 integration test:
-1.Load testing string
-2.Open debug mode
-3.Set breakpoint after “jsr CapWord” in Start
-4.Spc to the $1000 where the testing string is stored 5.Run the code and check the result

-**Task4: Capitalise the first letter of the string, and the first letter after a full stop** Task3 Modular Test:
-1.Load testing string
-2.Open debug mode
-3.Set a breakpoint in loop_sen of CapSen subroutine at “cmpa #$20” 4.Spc to the $1000 where the testing string is stored 5.Run the code till breakpoint
-6.Step from the breakpoint to the line “bne next_sen” and check:
-If the code can detect a space and a full stop before a letter

-Task4 integration test:
-1.Load testing string
-2.Open debug mode
-3.Set breakpoint after “jsr CapSen” in Start
-4.Spc to the $1000 where the testing string  is stored 5.Run the code and check the result
+*Task2 Modular Test:*
+1. Load testing string
+2. Open debug mode
+3. Set a breakpoint in up2low subroutine at “cmpa #$5A”
+4. Spc to the $1000 where the testing string is stored
+5. Run the code till breakpoint
+6. Step from the breakpoint to the line “staa 0,x” and check:
+* If the range we provided can check upper case letter
+* If we can change it into lower case
+7. Remove breakpoint and set new breakpoint at ‘pula’ of done subroutine
+8. Run the code till breakpoint and check if the code can find the end of string

+*Task2 integration test:*
+1. Load testing string
+2. Open debug mode
+3. Set breakpoint after “jsr low2up” in Start
+4. Spc to the $1000 where the testing string is stored
+5. Run the code and check the result

+**Task3: Capitalise the first letter of each word, each other letter should be lower case** *Task3 Modular Test:*
+1. Load testing string
+2. Open debug mode
+3. Set a breakpoint in loop_word of CapWord subroutine at “cmpa #$20”
+4. Spc to the $1000 where the testing string is stored
+5. Run the code till breakpoint
+6. Step from the breakpoint to the line “bne next_word” and check:
+- If the code can detect a space before a letter

+*Task3 integration test:*
+1. Load testing string
+2. Open debug mode
+3. Set breakpoint after “jsr CapWord” in Start
+4. Spc to the $1000 where the testing string is stored
+5. Run the code and check the result

+**Task4: Capitalise the first letter of the string, and the first letter after a full stop** *Task 3 Modular Test:*
+1. Load testing string
+2. Open debug mode
+3. Set a breakpoint in loop_sen of CapSen subroutine at “cmpa #$20”
+4. Spc to the $1000 where the testing string is stored
+5. Run the code till breakpoint
+6. Step from the breakpoint to the line “bne next_sen” and check:
+- If the code can detect a space and a full stop before a letter

+*Task4 integration test:*
+1. Load testing string
+2. Open debug mode
+3. Set breakpoint after “jsr CapSen” in Start
+4. Spc to the $1000 where the testing string  is stored
+5. Run the code and check the result

 ### Exercise 2:
 The left up bit of the second 7_seg LED has a problem displaying, it requires more than 1 second to light up.
 The up left of the third and fourth 7_seg also have problems, they light up automatically by themself, we tested it using a project called 7_seg_tb.
 It can also be observed by the LEDs under 7 seg.

 Task2 is included in the following tasks

-Task3: Press button to change number displayed
+**Task3: Press button to change number displayed** *Task3 modular test:*
-Task3 modular test:
-  1.Open the debug mode
+  1. Open the debug mode
-  2.Set a breakpoint at “adda #$01” of Next sr
+  2. Set a breakpoint at “adda #$01” of Next sr
-  3.Run the code till breakpoint and check:
+  3. Run the code till breakpoint and check:
-  *if the register B is $FE
+  * if the register B is $FE
-  *if the code detect input signal
+  * if the code detect input signal
-  4.Click run again and check whether the displayed number changed 5.Remove the breakpoint and set new at back sr
+  4. Click run again and check whether the displayed number changed
+  5. Remove the breakpoint and set new at back sr
-  6.Run the code and check if the end of the 4 numbers can be detected
+  6. Run the code and check if the end of the 4 numbers can be detected

-Task3 integration test:
+*Task3 integration test:*
   1.Open debug mode
   2.2.Run the code
   3.Press the button PH0 and check if the number displayed change

-Task4 Display 4 numbers in 7-seg LEDs:
+**Task4 Display 4 numbers in 7-seg LEDs:**
-Task4 modular test:
+*Task4 modular test:*
-  1.Open the debug mode
+  1. Open the debug mode
   2. Set breakpoint at DISP_LETTER subroutine
-  3.Run the code till breakpoint
+  3. Run the code till breakpoint
-  4.Step from breakpoint till “STAB PORTB” and check:
+  4. Step from breakpoint till “STAB PORTB” and check:
-  *if the register Y point to the correct LED location ($1009-$100c) *if the register X point to the correct number($1000-$1003)
+  * if the register Y point to the correct LED location ($1009-$100c)
+  * if the register X point to the correct number($1000-$1003)
-  5.Click run again and keep checking
+  5. Click run again and keep checking
-  6.Remove breakpoint and set breakpoint at BRA inf_loop 7.Check if the code can start the new loop
+  6. Remove breakpoint and set breakpoint at BRA inf_loop
+  7. Check if the code can start the new loop

-Task4 integration test:
+*Task4 integration test:*
-  1.Open debug mode
+1. Open debug mode
-  2.Run the code
+2. Run the code
-  3.Check if all the numbers are shown
+3. Check if all the numbers are shown

-Task 5 Scroll a string longer than 4
+**Task 5 Scroll a string longer than 4**
-Task5 modular test:
+*Task5 modular test:*
-  1.Open the debug mode
+1. Open the debug mode
-  2.Spc the memory location of the Display String($100b)
+2. Spc the memory location of the Display String($100b)

 Check load_less_than 4 :
-  3.Set breakpoint at less_than_4 subroutine
+3. Set breakpoint at less_than_4 subroutine
-  4.Run the code till breakpoint
+4. Run the code till breakpoint
-  5.Step from breakpoint to “inc step_counter”
+5. Step from breakpoint to “inc step_counter”
-  6.Check if the Display string has been changed correctly Run again and repeat step 5 and 6 until we need to display 4 numbers
+6. Check if the Display string has been changed correctly Run again and repeat step 5 and 6 until we need to display 4 numbers

 Check load 4:
-  7.Remove the breakpoint and add a new one at greater_equal_4 sr 8.Run the code till breakpoint
+7. Remove the breakpoint and add a new one at greater_equal_4 sr
+8. Run the code till breakpoint
-  9.Step through the g4_loop subroutine
+9. Step through the g4_loop subroutine
-  10.Check if the display string has been changed correctly Run again and repeat step 9 and 10 until we need to fill number from tail
+10. Check if the display string has been changed correctly Run again and repeat step 9 and 10 until we need to fill number from tail

 Check move X to the tail of the string
-		11.Step through the use_back subroutine until branching back to g4_loop 12.Check if the register X to the tail of the whole string ($1006) 13.Keep running the code and check if the display is correct
+11. Step through the use_back subroutine until branching back to g4_loop
+12. Check if the register X to the tail of the whole string ($1006)
+13. Keep running the code and check if the display is correct

 Task5 integration test:
-		1.Open debug mode
+1. Open debug mode
-		2.Run the code
+2. Run the code
-		3.Check if all the numbers are scrolling
+3. Check if all the numbers are scrolling

-Exercise 3:
+**Exercise 3:**
 Before running any serial program
-	Check baud rate is set to 9600
+- Check baud rate is set to 9600
-	This is done by loading #156 into SCI1BDL and loading #$00 in SCI1BDH
+- This is done by loading #156 into SCI1BDL and loading #$00 in SCI1BDH
-	Set #$4C to SCI1CR1 to set 8 bit word length and wake up bit Set #$0C to SCI1CR2 to enable SCI transmission and receiving bits
+- Set #$4C to SCI1CR1 to set 8 bit word length and wake up bit
+- Set #$0C to SCI1CR2 to enable SCI transmission and receiving bits

-1.Check if each function is working properly.
+1. Check if each function is working properly.
 Set breakpoints to the beginning of each function (Start, Input, Return, Read, Write, Delay)
-2.If error in start, step through
+2. If error in start, step through
-Check that x stores the memory address of the string Check if functions used work
+   - Check that x stores the memory address of the string
+   - Check if functions used work
 If error in Input
 Is there an issue with receiving bit (infinite loop) Is data storing in the correct location (SCI1DRL)